LILLIAN “LIL” HARDIN

 her mother.
 But inevitably, Dempsey found out.
 She didn't want Lil playing in saloons, but Lil had no job skills other

-than music, and Dempsey didn’t want her working as a cook or a maid, the most common jobs open to black women at
+than music, and Dempsey didn’t want her working as a cook or a maid, the most common jobs open to black women.

-that time.
-So Dempsey decided to escort Lil home from work every night.
-From nine PM to one AM, Lil was “Hot Miss Lil.”
+So Dempsey decided to escort Lil home every night after work.
+From nine to one, Lil was “Hot Miss Lil.”

 The Duhe band got a gig at Dreamland, a classier club, and Duhe imported a cornet player